SheenaShahangian/CS601_HW1_Shahangian/README.md

 ### Navigation

 I have used the same navigation on all pages.
 Per the professor's request, I have not made the navigation a list.
-I currently have a link to the home page (index.html), however this home page can also be accessed by clicking on the logo image.
+I currently have a link to the home page (index.html) in the navigation, however the home page can also be accessed by clicking on the logo image.

 ### Video